Etanercept (By injection)

-- A nurse or other trained health professional will give you this medicine.
+- A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- To use the prefilled syringe or autoinjector:
+- Prefilled syringe or autoinjector:

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.